Final-Project-ROS2/Final-proj/README.md

      /camera/depth/image_raw
      ```

-## 3. ROS2 Node with Python Virtual Environment
+## 3. ROS2 Vision Node with Python Virtual Environment

 Follow these steps to create and run a **ROS2 Python node** inside a **virtual environment**: